adamgho/bsc-simulations/README.md

 environments, `c` is the standard deviation of the mean shifts, and `d` is the standard deviation of the hiddens.
-Each line in `singletargets_params.txt` must be of the form `e f g h i j` where `e` is the number of observations per environment, `f` is the number of environments, `g` is the number of X's to intervene on, `h` is the number of control observations, `i` is the standard deviation of the mean shifts, and `j` is the standard deviation of the hidden variables.
+Each line in `singletargets_params.txt` must be of the form `e f g h i j` where `e` is the number of observations per environment, `f` is the number of environments per X intervened on, `g` is the number of X's to intervene on, `h` is the number of control observations, `i` is the standard deviation of the mean shifts, and `j` is the standard deviation of the hidden variables.

-Go to `run_scripts/alltargets_sim.txt` respectively `run_scripts/singletargets_sim.txt` and set the `DAGs_to_sim` variable to contain the indices of the DAGs you wish to simulate from, and set the `DAGs_filename` to contain the file containing the list of DAGs.
+Go to `run_scripts/alltargets_sim.txt` respectively `run_scripts/singletargets_sim.txt` and set the `DAGs_to_sim` variable to contain the indices of the DAGs you wish to simulate from, and set the `DAGs_filename` variable to contain the file containing the list of DAGs.

 ### Running simulations and analyzing the data